Shilajit Side Effects: What to Know Before Use

 Peer-Reviewed Research References

 The core of the shilajit literature rests on a small number of foundational studies.
-If a brand cannot point to at least these, their claims are marketing, not science:
+If a brand cannot point to at least these.
+Their claims are marketing, not science:.

-If a shilajit brand cannot point to research, sourcing, and third-party lab verification, they are selling you the label on the jar.
-That standard is what this article — and every article on this blog — is built on.
+If a shilajit brand cannot point to research, sourcing.
+Third-party lab verification, they are selling you the label on the jar.

 The Yeti Life